PeakockCode/top-youtubers-cz-2024-doc/README.md

 - Total videos
 - Engagement metrics

-These information can help the marketing team make informed decisions about which areas to focus on more closely or determine whether additional information is needed.
+These pieces of information can help the marketing team make informed decisions about which YouTubers are right to cooperate with or determine whether additional information is needed.